START (The Americans): Reception

 In its original American broadcast, "START" was seen by an estimated 922,000 household viewers and gained a 0.22 ratings share among adults aged 18–49, the highest for the season.

 "START" was critically acclaimed as one of the best finales of all time.
-Review aggregator website Rotten Tomatoes gave the episode 100% "Fresh" ratings and average rating of 9.8 out of 10, based on 27 reviews, with consensus reading, "The Americans' series finale offers viewers closure and uncertainty with an outcome that's as devastating as it is full of potential."
+Review aggregator website Rotten Tomatoes gave the episode a 100% rating and average rating of 9.8 out of 10, based on 27 reviews, with consensus reading, "The Americans' series finale offers viewers closure and uncertainty with an outcome that's as devastating as it is full of potential."
 Alan Sepinwall from Uproxx called it a heartbreaking and unexpected finale and said, "It's not what I expected, or maybe even wanted, but it also felt right, and the slow and painful deployment of each new development left me riveted."
 Erik Adams from The A.V.
 Club rated the episode 'A' and said, "The Americans ends as it lived: Tense, affecting, and one of the greats."
 Mike Hale from The New York Times summarized his positive review as, "For me, it was fitting, and the finale was tremendously satisfying, if not perfect in its details."

 For his performance in this episode, Matthew Rhys won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 Joel Fields and Joe Weisberg also won the Emmy for Outstanding Writing for a Drama Series for their work on this episode.